Rules, terms and conditions

 - The masters winner will compete in the Masters 3MT® Inter-University Challenge.
 If the candidate is unavailable to compete, the runner-up may be invited to represent the University instead.

-- The 2015 finals are available on the University of Auckland YouTube channel.
+- The Finals are filmed and are available to view on the University of Auckland YouTube channel.

 - To help you prepare, Libraries and Learning Services has some very helpful tips and videos.